 By the late 1960's, many of us sharing art with people in non-traditional settings - public schools, neighborhood meeting halls, hospitals, senior centers, prisons, drug treatment programs, libraries, veterans groups, etc. - were calling our work "community arts."
 Central to this work are the vision that making art is a human birthright and the belief that each of us is the expert about our own life and story.

-Of course, there are pluses and minuses as work-from-the-heart – worked based on values of equity and cultural democracy – becomes more institutionalized.
+There are pluses and minuses as work-from-the-heart – worked based on values of equity and cultural democracy – has become more institutionalized.
 Here's a link to a piece I wrote a few years ago on this subject.
 And here's a RAND study -- Gift of the Muse: Reframing the Debate About the Benefits of the Arts -- that covers some similar terrain.